surabhisnath/Sonification-Supercollider/README.md

 # Sonification Supercollider

-What is Sonification: Sonification is a process and field of study wherein data is represented through sound.
+Sonification is a process and field of study wherein data is represented through sound.
 As visual graphs, charts are a common way for expressing data, similarly, sound can also act as an affective mode of communicating data.

 Advantages: Large, detailed data can often not be represents through visual strategies and sonification comes in very useful here.